 Here are five steps to creating an effective personal financial plan:

-Step 1: Create a list of our financial goals and be specific.
+Step 1: Create a list of financial goals and be specific.

 Step 2: Gather all information about your current financial situation.